-This “failing” of a search engine in returning a string of text instead of acting to identify an entity within a query, and using “related entity data” about that identified entity to respond to that query is a missed opportunity.
-The related entity information can be used to expand a search query and to present search results based upon the expanded query, according to the patent application filed at the World Intellectual Property Office by Microsoft this week.
+This “failing” of a search engine in returning a string of text instead of acting to identify an entity within a query and using “related entity data” about that identified entity to respond to that query is a missed opportunity.
+Instead, the related entity information can expand a search query and present search results based upon the expanded query, according to the patent application filed at the World Intellectual Property Office by Microsoft this week.

 The patent uses a method to provide improved search results in response to receiving a search query.
 It starts with an entity in the search query being identified.
 Once that is done, then related entity data is obtained.
-That related entity data is made up of several related entities, related to the entity identified in the search query.
+That related entity data comprises several related entities related to the entity identified in the search query.
 That related entity data may be used to help return better search results, as the patent tells us:

 The patent is: